 - Is there an LGP contract appropriate for your needs?
 View LGP’s contracts.
 If you are unsure if there is an appropriate LGP contract, please contact your Business Development Manager.

 - Some contracts have a purchasing threshold.
-This information is listed below and can be found in VendorPanel, under the Local Government Procurement Lists Contract Details.
+This information is listed below and can also be found in the following two places.
+On the LGP Website at the top of the relevant LGP contract page and in VendorPanel, under the Local Government Procurement Lists Contract Details.
 If you think your project may exceed the contract purchasing threshold, you may still be able to use the contract.
 Contact your Business Development Manager for advice on how to proceed.